TAIsRich/chuwa0116/ShortQuestions/hw9.md

 - DO stands for Data Object, which is a persistence-layer object that represents the data stored in a database.

+## 4. What is @JsonProperty("description_yyds")
+The @JsonProperty annotation is used to map property names with JSON keys during serialization and deserialization.
+By default, if you try to serialize a POJO, the generated JSON will have keys mapped to the fields of the POJO.s

 ## 5.  do you know what is Jackson?
 ```
 <dependency>